eliokossablanco/taste_game2/README.md

 ## Current Status

-**Implimented**
+**Implemented**
--feature 1, accessing and displaying palate finished.
+-feature 1, accessing and displaying palate
 -feature 2, selecting and moving food
+-feature 3, food shapes

 **In Progress**
--feature 3, food shapes and collission
+-feature 4, dish up and apply to palate

 **Planned**
--feature 4, dish up and apply to palate
--feature 5, get pain on how good the food is
+-feature 5, get paid on how good the food is

 ## FEATURES
 1. **view palate shape and size of customer**